SM 100D Fundamentals of College Mathematics

 4 credits (AS)

 This course focuses on field recognition of individual plants and on the ecological structure of botanical communities of Central New York.
 Emphasis is on identification and ecology of the plants, herbarium preservation as a means of maintaining a record of local flora.
 There are three lectures and a lab each week.
 Fulfills the lab science requirement.
-(Offered alternate years) Prerequisite: SM 112 Cellular and Organismal Biology
+(Offered fall term, every third year) Prerequisite: any introductory biology course.

 4 credits (AS)